 Cortney earned her law degree and Public Interest Law Certificate from the DePaul College of Law in 2014.
 During her time at DePaul, Cortney participated in the Asylum and Immigration Law Clinic as well as the Housing and Community Development Clinic.
 In 2011, she graduated summa cum laude from Bowling Green State University, where she studied both English Literature and Spanish.

 Originally from Ohio, Cortney has lived in Chicago since 2011.
-She currently resides in Humboldt Park, where she and her partner own a home and two dogs together.
+She currently resides in East Garfield Park, where she and her partner own a home and two dogs together.